 Breathability and Fabric

-The Castelli Free Aero Short scored slightly lower due to the thin silicone fabric used around the leg that is thin enough for us to suspect to show wear after a full season of wear.
-Similarly, the Castelli Velocissima Bib began to lose its "Castelli" logo — a superficial sign of wear, but if you paid over $100 for a top brand name product, wouldn't you want the brand name to stick around for longer than the first two months?
+The Castelli Velicissima Bib ended up with a lower score because it began to lose its "Castelli" logo — a superficial sign of wear.
+Still, if you paid triple digits for a top brand name product, you may want the brand name to stick around for longer than two months.